Diabetes-Endocrinology Center of Western New York - Maple West Plaza

 Diabetes-Endocrinology Center of Western New York

-As an affiliate of Kaleida Health and the School of Medicine & Biomedical Sciences at the SUNY Buffalo, the center can provide the most advanced medical knowledge and diagnostic technology for the treatment and prevention of:
+As an affiliate of Kaleida Health and the Jacobs School of Medicine & Biomedical Sciences at the State University of New York at Buffalo, the Diabetes-Endocrinology Center of WNY can provide the most advanced medical knowledge and diagnostic technology for the treatment and prevention of:

 - Retinopathy and cataracts